tewhatuora/api-standards/docs/api-publishing/08-ComplianceTesting.md

 API Provider **MUST** provide compliant testing process definition.
 Diagrams **SHOULD** be used that describe an API Consumer compliance testing journey.

-The process of compliance testing involves several steps to verify that the system meets the required compliance.
-Below is how a typical compliance test process looks like:
+The process of compliance testing involves several steps to verify that the system meets the required standards.
+Below is an overview of a typical compliance testing process:
 ```plantuml alt="Example of Compliance Testing Process"
 @startuml